"Even though I was exactly the same person, once I had longer hair the world saw me as being profoundly different."

 From a T-Shirt Factory to Tipping Points

 After a history degree from the University of Toronto and a failed attempt at advertising, Gladwell pivoted to journalism.
-He landed at The Washington Post, covering business and science — learning to translate complex research for general audiences, including during the HIV/AIDS crisis.
+He landed at The Washington Post in 1987, covering business and then science.
+He spent years on the science desk during the worst of the AIDS crisis, learning to translate research findings into stories an ordinary reader could metabolize.
+He'd later rise to become the Post's New York City bureau chief.

 Then The New Yorker editor Tina Brown noticed his work.
 In 1996, she offered him a staff writer position.
 To this day, "New Yorker writer" is the identity he leads with.
 "Books are a pain in the ass," he told Stephen Dubner.
 "New Yorker articles are a lot of fun."
 The magazine is where the craft lives.
 The books are what happen when the craft outgrows the format.

 That decision reveals the method.
-While others chased the obvious story, Gladwell chased the hidden system — the overlooked mechanism that actually made fashion work:
+While others chased the obvious story, he hunted for the hidden system — the overlooked mechanism that actually made fashion work.
+Find the quiet person closest to the mechanism.
+Rename the whole phenomenon from there.

 Two articles — "The Tipping Point" and "The Coolhunt" — went viral before viral was a word.
 They became his first book.
 "Tipping points."
 "10,000 hours."
 Short labels that travel.